TYPO3-Documentation/TYPO3CMS-Reference-CodingGuidelines/Documentation/Introduction/WhatsNew/Index.rst

 What's new
 ^^^^^^^^^^

-The latest version of the CGLs mostly contains more complete and precise information about already existing guidelines.
-It also reflects changes in the coding of TYPO3 4.5, like modified XCLASS declarations and the use of UTF-8 encoding in the source code.
-Also mentioned are more recent changes, like the switch to Git.
+This version of the CGLs mostly contains more complete and precise information about already existing guidelines.
+It is updated to TYPO3 4.6.

 Furthermore the appendix which described how to properly set up various IDEs for working with the TYPO3 v4 Core has been move to the